Shivmalge/Email-Sms-Spam-Classifier/README.md

 #### From three I have got the good accuracy and prescision of Multinomial Naive Bayes which is 97.1 % and precision is 100 % which is best for our model.
 #### Then I have tried with different algorithms like Logistic Regression, Decsion Tree, Random Forest Classiifier, ADABOOST, XG-BOOST, KNeighbours Classifier.
 After that I got the accuracy and precision as follows and among them Multinomial Naive Bayes Classifier performing best:
 ![image](https://user-images.githubusercontent.com/104545490/183989729-5a26cd2f-88a3-4941-b609-4ac99be0d1ab.png)

+## COnclusion :
+### This is how I have created the EMAIL/SMS Spam Classifier model by using the machine learning algorithm of Naive Bayes Classifier.